 Create a Parabola sketch.

-- 1. Create a New part in SolidWorks.
+- 1. Create a New D part.
 Use the default ANSI, IPS Part template. - 2.
 Right-click Front Plane from the FeatureManager.
 This is your Sketch plane. - 3.
-Click Sketch [€] from the Context toolbar.
+Click Sketch ∠ from the Context toolbar.

 Apply the Parabola Sketch tool.